Coffeelot/cw-racingapp/README.md

 > 5.0 was released on 27th Aug, 2025.
 It's HIGHLY encouraged to do a clean install for this version.

+> On translations: Only English is maintaned by devs.
+Other languages might be included, but not updated.

 > Do note, this script has TWO systems for participation money.
 Make sure to check the readme and read the comments regarding these and how to use them.

 # Links
 ### ⭐ Check out our [Tebex store](https://cw-scripts.tebex.io/category/2523396) for some cheap scripts ⭐